httpwg/http-extensions/draft-ietf-httpbis-priority.md

 request that is yet to be opened, the server buffers the priorities being carried by the received frame and applies them once the request is being opened.
-The signal carried by a PRIORITY_UPDATE frame overrides that carried by the header field, even when the frame was received before the request headers.
+The signal carried by a PRIORITY_UPDATE frame overrides that carried by the Priority header field, even when the frame was received before the request headers.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}

 The HTTP/2 PRIORITY_UPDATE frame (type=0x10) is used by clients to signal the initial priority of a response, or to reprioritize a response or push stream.
-It carries the stream ID of the response and the priority in ASCII text, using the same representation as that of the Priority header field value.
+It carries the stream ID of the response and the priority in ASCII text, using the same representation as the Priority header field value.

 The Stream Identifier field ({{!RFC7540}}, Section 4.1) in the PRIORITY_UPDATE frame header MUST be zero (0x0).
 Receiving a PRIORITY_UPDATE frame with a field